 - The Marvel logo that debuted with this film deserves some praise.
-Its a montage of rapidly flipping comic book pages of Marvel comics.
-It not only set the feel of a comic-book film, but symbolized that a comic book was coming to the big screen.
+It's a montage of rapidly flipping comic book pages of Marvel comics.
+It not only sets the feel of a comic book film, but symbolizes that a comic book is coming to the big screen.

 - In fact, the comic book art concept has become influential enough to get copied by other comic/manga media.
 To list just a few:

 - Willem Dafoe's performance should earn credit, especially his split personality scenes.
 In fact, it's so iconic that the only reason the MCU adapted the Goblin in the first place 2 decades later was because they found a way to bring him back.

 Who am I?